throttlemeister/gvdtech.net/content/posts/quicky/term.md

 categories: [ linux, terminal ]
 author: throttlemeister
 ---
-# Changing the background color of a root shell in any terminal emulator

 ## Introduction

 When opening a root shell or administrator window and having it open with a different color background than one opened as a regular user is not a novel concept.
 It is a visual reminder that you are operating in God Mode.
 However, this typically does not happen when switching to root using `sudo` from a regular window.